Cadron Settlement Park

 Cadron Settlement Park (archaically Cadron) is a 150-acre (61 ha) public park located in Conway, Arkansas.
 It is operated by the city of Conway under a lease from the Corps of Engineers.
 The public park was established on October 14, 1979, and features a reconstructed blockhouse, boat launch, hiking trails, restrooms, picnic areas, pavilion, handicapped trails and parking areas, and interpretive signs.
 The Faulkner County Historical Society hosts public events in the blockhouse.

+History

+Between 700 and 800 Native Americans stopped here during their removal to Indian Territory in a movement known as the Trail of Tears.
+They were from several different tribes including Cherokee, Muscogee (Creek), Choctaw, Chickasaw, and Seminole.
+An early group of Cherokee were stranded here for approximately 16 days when they were hit with an outbreak of cholera.
+Led by Lieutenant Joseph Whipple Harris, also stricken with cholera, the group buried their dead and continued by land.
+Lt.
+Harris recorded in his journal that 81 people died before the end of their journey.
+In 1991, the Faulkner County Historical Society identified 44 Native American graves, and 36 more graves that could not be definitively identified as Native American.